 Let $\chi$ be a Hecke character of $F$.
 The partial Euler product of interest to us is

-Here the product is taken over those non-archimedean places $v \in \Val(F)$ for which $\chi_v$ and $\rho_v$ are unramified for all $\rho \in \R$.
-Note that if $\R=\{1\}$, then (\ref{def:partial_zeta_function}) is equal to the usual Hecke $L$-function $L(\chi,s)$ associated to the character $\chi$, modulo finitely many Euler factors.
-In general, the Euler product (\ref{def:partial_zeta_function}) may be taken over a certain collection of places of density $1/|\R|$.
-In particular it is clear that the product in (\ref{def:partial_zeta_function}) is absolutely convergent for $\re s >1$ and defines a holomorphic function without zeros on this domain.
+where the products are taken over those non-archimedean places $v \in \Val(F)$ for which $\chi_v$ and $\rho_v$ are unramified for all $\rho \in \R$.
+Note that if $\R = \{1\}$ then we have $L_{\{1\}}(\chi,s) = L(\chi,s)$.
+For general $\R$, the right-hand Euler product in (\ref{def:partial_zeta_function}) is over a certain collection of places of density $1/|\R|$.
+It is clear that the products in (\ref{def:partial_zeta_function}) are absolutely convergent for $\re s >1$ and define a holomorphic function without zeros on this domain.
 The analytic properties of functions of this type have been studied by numerous authors (see e.g.~\cite{Has10}).
 We shall content ourselves with the following.

 \begin{lemma} Let $\varepsilon >0$ and let $\chi$ be a Hecke character for $F$.
 Then there exists a function $ G(\R,\chi,s)$ which is holomorphic, uniformly bounded with respect to $\chi$ and non-zero on the domain $\re s \geq 1/2 + \varepsilon$ such that